 She encloses her grimoires in sanitary spells, keeps monsters in the cellar and hates being interrupted when she’s nose-deep in a romance novel.
 The universe gave her the grave misfortune of being related to Kit March, and so Amelia’s life was never going to be easy before she tried to be a doctor and settled on working as the village witch.
-She’s irascible, blunt and baffled by the people around her, and her stories are quirky, slightly-comedic slice-of-fantasy-life pieces about demiromanticism, relationships, Kit, autism and narrative.
+She’s grumpy, blunt and baffled by the people around her, and her stories are quirky, slightly-comedic slice-of-fantasy-life pieces about demiromanticism, relationships, Kit, autism and narrative.

 Amelia March is tired of suitors breaking into her house after dark to express their undying love.
 Sure, it might be the fashion, but whatever happened to getting to know someone first?
 Why won’t they listen to her when she says she isn’t interested?
 And what does it mean that her cousin Kit thinks there’s a word for her approach to romantic relationships?